Get ready for the most detailed Fitbit Comparison in 2020

 Unfortunately not one of the other Fitbit activity trackers can keep track of your swimming.
 And not only one of the other Fitbits are pleased being wet.
 The Fitbit One, Zip, Alta, Charge2, Blaze, and Surge are splash resistant, but really should not be immersed far more than one meter.

 The Flex 2, Ionic and Versa are waterproof up to 50 meters, which happens to be rated as 5 ATM (Atmospheres).

 The Alta, Charge 2, Charge HR and Blaze are waterproof to just one ATM, so in theory, could be immersed as much as 10 meters (33ft).
 Having said that, watch experts suggest that a gadget with this particular level of resistance is protected from accidental contact with water; such as splashes, sweating or unintentional immersion; and state that it shouldn’t be exposed to any water pressure.

 The Fitbit Surge is water resistant to 5 ATM, which indicates it’s wearable around home kitchen sinks when actively playing sports activities and even though swimming in shallow water.
-Specialists advise for you to do not use it while showering, scuba diving or snorkeling,
+Specialists advise for you to not use it while showering, scuba diving or snorkeling.

 With all the different models the Alta Hr and Flex will give you by far the most for the money, with Seven days of battery lifespan.
 Having said that, the Zip contains an exchangeable battery that lasts 4-6 months, a fascinating solution if you do not want the inconvenience of charging your device.

-The Blaze, Charge HR, Charge 2 and Flex all have 5 days of battery life.
+The Blaze, Charge HR, Charge 2, Charge 3, Inspire and Flex 2 all have 5 days of battery life.

 Which Fitbit has the best battery life?